Creatio raises $68M as the low-code space keeps attracting huge checks – TechCrunch

 It’s a fair perspective, and an encouraging one.
 The more that folks can do sans code, the more power that can shift into the hands of business orgs that traditionally had to depend on other departments for dev lift.

-Back to the money side of things, Creatio has historically targeted breakeven financial results per its CEO.
-That means it reinvested in itself as it grew, an arrangement that made us was curious as to why the company would raise capital now; why change up a working formula?
+Back to the money side of things; Creatio has historically targeted breakeven financial results, per its CEO.
+That means it reinvested in itself as it grew, an arrangement that made us curious as to why the company would raise capital now; why change up a working formula?

-In short the company was getting itself ready for to accelerate, according to its founder.
-Kostereva said that she wanted Creatio to have “world class” numbers for metrics like net retention, revenue growth, and net promoter score before it took on external funds.
+In short the company was getting itself ready to accelerate, according to its founder.
+Kostereva said that she wanted Creatio to have “world-class” numbers for metrics like net retention, revenue growth and net promoter score before it took on external funds.

 Was the wait worth it?
 The company’s net retention was 122% last year, and its NPS score is 34, she disclosed.
 On the growth side of things, Kostereva said that her company started off doubling and tripling and is still close to doubling.
-Our read of her comments is that Creatio is probably growing its ARR in the high double-digits today.
+Our read of her comments is that Creatio is probably growing its ARR in the high double digits today.

-The company wants to use its capital to invest in sales-and-marketing to help spread the the word about its business, invest in its partner program, a key growth mechanism, and R&D, it said.
+The company wants to use its capital to invest in sales and marketing to help spread the the word about its business, invest in its partner program, a key growth mechanism, and R&D, it said.
 So, a little bit of everything.

-TechCrunch has recently noticed just how big the software world really is, indexing off the fast that there is enough room for a host of OKR-focused startups to grow and raise external capital without weeding weaker players out.
-Given how many businesses processes there are in the world to automate, it may be that Creatio and other low-code platforms that want to help other companies accelerate will enjoy similar market dynamics.
+TechCrunch has recently noticed just how big the software world really is, indexing off the fast that there is enough room for a host of OKR-focused startups to grow and raise external capital without weeding out weaker players.
+Given how many business processes there are in the world to automate, it may be that Creatio and other low-code platforms that want to help other companies accelerate will enjoy similar market dynamics.
 Investors, at least, are betting like that’s the case.